neoclide/coc-snippets/Readme.md

 **Note:** some python code may require python feature that not supported by the python interpreter used by vim, error will throw on that case.

+Error will be shown when `pythonx` with (neo)vim can't work, fix pythonx support or disable ultisnips support by add `"snippets.ultisnips.enable": false` in your configuration file.

 ## Install